PVC Injection Moulding: The Versatile Material for Demanding Applications

 • Direct Sprue Gates: For single-cavity molds

-• Diaphragm Gates: For cylindrical parts
+• Compuertas de diafragma: For cylindrical parts

 • Pin Gates: For automatic degating